 - Careers Social Network

-General Motors Company, the world’s largest automaker, traces its roots back to 1908.
-With its global headquarters in Detroit, GM does business in some 120 countries.
-The General Motors-China relationship dates back more than eight decades.
-GM China’s vision is together with its partners to be the best automotive group in China.
+General Motors Co., one of the world's largest automakers, traces its roots back to 1908.
+The General Motors-China relationship dates back more than nine decades.
+GM China's vision is together with its partners to be the best automotive group in China.

-GM has 11 joint ventures and two wholly owned foreign enterprises as well as more than 35,000 employees in China.
+GM has 10 joint ventures and two wholly owned foreign enterprises as well as more than 58,000 employees in China.
 GM, along with its joint ventures, offers the broadest lineup of vehicles and brands among automakers in China.
-Products are sold under the Baojun, Buick, Cadillac, Chevrolet, Opel, Wuling and Jiefang nameplates.
-In 2011, domestic sales of vehicles by GM and its joint ventures jumped 8.3 percent on an annual basis to 3,160,377 units.
+Products are sold under the Buick, Cadillac, Chevrolet, Opel, Baojun, Wuling and Jiefang nameplates.
+In 2013, domestic sales of vehicles by GM and its joint ventures jumped 11.4 percent on an annual basis to 3,160,377 units.
 During the first half of 2014, GM’s sales in China increased 10.5 percent from last year’s previous record for the period to 1,731,282 units.

 GM (China) Investment Corp. is a wholly owned venture based in Shanghai Municipality, which was founded on November 30, 1998.
 It houses all of GM’s local staff and is an investor in GM’s vehicle joint ventures in China.

-Pan Asia Technical Automotive Center (PATAC) is a 50-50 joint venture between GM and SAIC, which was founded on June 12, 1997.
+Pan Asia Technical Automotive Center Co., Ltd. (PATAC) is a 50-50 joint venture between GM and SAIC, which was founded on June 12, 1997.
 It provides automotive engineering services, including design, development, testing and validation of components and vehicles.
-Among its achievements is the development of the Chevrolet New Sail small car and Buick GL8 luxury MPV for Shanghai GM.
+Among its achievements is the development of the Chevrolet Sail small car and Buick GL8 luxury MPV for Shanghai GM.
 PATAC broke ground for a new R&D facility in Shanghai in June 2013.

-Shanghai GM (Shenyang) Norsom Motors Co.
-Ltd. is a joint venture formerly known as Jinbei General Motors.
+Shanghai GM Norsom Motors Co., Ltd. is a joint venture formerly known as Jinbei General Motors.
 Shanghai GM holds a 50 percent stake and oversees management.
 GM China and SAIC each hold 25 percent stakes in the facility, which is located in Shenyang, Liaoning.
-It manufactures the Buick GL8 and FirstLand executive wagons and the Chevrolet Cruze compact sedan.
+It manufactures the Buick GL8 and FirstLand, and the Chevrolet Captiva and Cruze.

-Shanghai GM Dong Yue Motors Co.
-Ltd. is a joint venture manufacturing facility situated in Yantai, Shandong.
+Shanghai GM Dong Yue Motors Co., Ltd. is a joint venture manufacturing facility situated in Yantai, Shandong.
 Shanghai GM holds a 50 percent stake and oversees management.
 GM China and SAIC each hold 25 percent stakes in the facility, which manufactures the Chevrolet Epica, Aveo and Trax, and the Buick Excelle GT and XT.

-Shanghai GM Dong Yue Automotive Powertrain Co.
-Ltd. is a joint venture located in Yantai, Shandong.
+Shanghai GM Dong Yue Powertrain is a joint venture located in Yantai, Shandong.
 Shanghai GM owns 50 percent and oversees management.
 GM China and SAIC each own 25 percent.
 The facility supplies powertrains to Shanghai GM.

-Shanghai OnStar Telematics Co.
-Ltd. is a Shanghai-based joint venture that provides a range of in-vehicle safety, security and communication services.
-Established in 2007, it began rolling out its services in December 2009, initially in vehicles manufactured and distributed in China by Shanghai GM.
+Shanghai OnStar Telematics Co., Ltd. is a Shanghai Municipality-based joint venture that provides a range of in-vehicle safety, security and communication services.
+It began rolling out its services in December 2009, initially in vehicles manufactured and distributed in China by Shanghai GM.
 GM subsidiary OnStar and SAIC subsidiary Shanghai Automotive Industry Sales Co.
 Ltd. (SAISC) each own 40 percent of the joint venture.
 Shanghai GM owns the remaining 20 percent.
 Shanghai OnStar operates call centers in Shanghai and Xiamen, Fujian.
-It has more than 400,000 subscribers, making it the leader in the Chinese telematics market.
+It has more than 770,000 subscribers, making it the leader in the Chinese telematics market.

-FAW-GM Light Duty Commercial Vehicle Co.
-Ltd. is a 50-50 joint venture between GM China and China FAW Group Corp.
+FAW-GM Light Duty Commercial Vehicle Co., Ltd. is a 50-50 joint venture between GM China and China FAW Group Corp.
 (FAW), one of China’s leading automakers.
 It was launched on August 30, 2009, and is based in Changchun, Jilin.
 It is focused on the production and sale of light-duty trucks and vans.
-It will also engage in R&D, exports and aftersales support.
-The joint venture includes FAW Harbin Light Duty Vehicle Co.
-Ltd. in Harbin, Heilongjiang; FAW-GM’s Changchun plant in Changchun, Jilin; and FAW-GM Hongta Yunnan Automobile Manufacturing Co.
-Ltd. in Qujing, Yunnan.
-FAW-GM sold 56,164 vehicles in China in 2011.
+It also engages in R&D, exports and aftersales support.
+The joint venture has facilities in Changchun; Harbin, Heilongjiang; and Qujing, Yunnan.
+FAW-GM sold 59,092 vehicles in China in 2013.